ably77/istio-ambient-argocd-quickstart/gke-quickstart/README.md

 EOF
 ```

-Deploy the `ztunnel` helm chart using Argo CD
+Deploy the `ztunnel` helm chart using Argo CD.
+For GKE, ztunnel is expected to be deployed in `kube-system`
 ```bash
 kubectl apply -f- <<EOF
 apiVersion: argoproj.io/v1alpha1